migrate-oxlint

 • Local plugins (relative path imports): Must be migrated manually to jsPlugins

-• ESLint v9+ plugins: Not all work with oxlint's JS Plugins API.
-Test with --js-plugins
+• ESLint v9+ plugins: Not all work with oxlint's JS Plugins API, but the majority will.

 External ESLint Plugins